-In this article, we will look at some of the benefits of online schooling and highlight the success that ADHD pupils can achieve when they follow a CambriLearn online schooling curriculum.
+In this article, we will look at some of the benefits of online schooling and highlight the success of homeschooling a child with ADHD with the CambriLearn online schooling curriculum.

 What is ADHD?

-Children (and adults) with ADHD can display symptoms of hyperactivity, impulsivity and difficulty with executive functioning.
-Symptoms of ADHD include;
+Children (and adults) with ADHD can display symptoms of hyperactivity, impulsivity, and difficulty with executive functioning.
+Being aware of these symptoms can help parents, educators, and individuals identify and understand ADHD.

 Symptoms of hyperactivity